Poland’s compensation scheme has been in operation since January 2001. The scheme operates under the Act of 29 July 2005

 The compensation scheme and KDPW are both supervised by Polish Financial Supervision Authority (KNF)

 KDPW actively co-operates with the local market supervisor and with participants of the financial market in order to strengthen the confidence of investors in the capital market and to optimise the model of the scheme itself, which protects the interests of retail investors in the event of the insolvency or bankruptcy of a broker.
 Since 2018 KDPW is a member of the European Forum

 of Deposit Insurers (EFDI), a non-profit association of European deposit insurance and investor compensation schemes.
 EFDI has 72 members including two Polish institutions KDPW which administers the Compensation Scheme and Bankowy Fundusz Gwarancyjny (Bank Guarantee Fund).

 The compensation scheme collects assets for payment of compensation to retail investors whose assets are lost.
 The scheme covers cash and financial instruments held by investors up to a certain limit.
 Investment losses are not covered by the compensation scheme.
 Participation in Poland’s compensation scheme is mandatory for licensed providers of brokerage services covered by the scheme.
 Participants of the scheme include brokerage houses, banks with brokerage licences, custodian banks, and mutual fund managers.
-The scheme currently has 90 participants.
+The scheme currently has more than 100 participants.

 Assets covered by the compensation scheme are capped at EUR 22,000; 100% is paid in compensation up to EUR 3,000 and 90% compensation is paid over EUR 3,000; the total compensation per investor is limited to EUR 20,100.